Super maxi Black Jack wins line honors at Sydney-Hobart race - WHIZ News

 Black Jack and 100-footer LawConnect — a previous winner as Perpetual Loyal in 2016 and Investec Loyal in 2011 — had traded the lead several times as the yachts approached the island of Tasmania.

-LawConnect appeared set to finish second.
-Hong Kong’s SHK Scallywag100, which led the fleet out of Sydney Harbour on Sunday, was in third place.
+LawConnect finished second in 2 days, 15 hours, 11 minutes, 44 seconds.
+Hong Kong’s SHK Scallywag100, which led the fleet out of Sydney Harbour on Sunday, was less than 20 minutes behind LawConnect to finish in third place.

+“We had a tough race with both the (supermaxis),” Bradford said.
+“We dropped Scallywag at the end for a bit but she came back and LawConnect was right there the whole way.”

 Last year’s race was canceled the week before it was due to start because of coronavirus-related quarantine issues, but the 2021 edition proceeded with mass virus-testing protocols in place.
 Skippers were told boats must immediately retire from the race if a crew member receives a message from health authorities saying they have tested positive for COVID-19.